 The aim of this research is to gain a better understanding of the physics of wear of surgical polymer components used in knee replacement systems so that predictive computational mechanistic models can be developed to simulate in-vivo operating conditions.

-- Human factors in the design of traffic managements systems
+- Human factors in the design of traffic management systems

 - Humpback whale song analysis